JRCrawford/wp-lemp/README.md

 Ansible LEMP + Redis Stack
 ==========================

-Ansible playbook that sets up a LEMP (Linux NGINX MariaDB PHP) and Redis stack on an Ubuntu 18.04 system.
+Ansible playbook that sets up a LEMP (Linux NGINX MariaDB PHP) and Redis stack on an Ubuntu 18.04 or 20.04 system.
 In addition, it partially hardens the install using decent default options.

 Overview of what this playbook does:
 * Security